 In general you want to pay greater attention to the relationships between things, because that will give you a greater feel for the picture as a whole.

-We routinely look for patterns in the world that confirm the paradigms we already believe in.
-The anomalies tend to be ignored or explained away.
+Anomalies tend to be ignored or explained away.
 In truth, anomalies themselves contain the richest information.
 They often reveal to us the flaws in our paradigms and open up new ways of looking at the world.

-Linguists have enumerated the high number of concepts that have no particular word to describe them in the English language.
 If there are no words for certain concepts, we tend to not think of them.
 And so language is a tool that is often too tight and constricting, compared to the multilayered powers of intelligence we naturally possess.

 At a particular high point of tension, they let go for a moment.
 What almost inevitably happens in such moments is that the solution, the perfect idea for completing the work comes to them.

 If we remained as excited as we were in the beginning of our project, maintaining that intuitive feel that sparked it all, we would never be able to take the necessary distance to look at our work objectively and improve upon it.
-Losing that initial verve causes us to work and rework the idea.
-It forces us to not settle too early on an easy solution.

 Coltrane was not sure how he could reach such heights, but he knew that Parker practiced the instrument harder than anyone.

 By spending so long learning structure, developing technique, and absorbing every possible style and way of playing, Coltrane built up a vast vocabulary.
 Once all of this became hardwired into his nervous system, his mind could focus on higher things.
 With all that he had learned and mastered, he could combine ideas and styles in unique ways.
-By being patient and following the process, individual expression flowed out of him naturally.
-His authentic voice—with its anxious, urgent tone—was a reflection of his uniqueness at birth, and came to him in a lengthy, organic process.

-As Wilbur knew, the key to building anything right is repetition.
+The key to building anything right is repetition.

 Because the designers of the flying machines could not fly for more than a minute, they were locked into a vicious cycle—they were never airborne long enough to learn how to fly and properly test out their designs, or get a feel for what might work.
 They were doomed to failure.

-Second, it is best to have wide knowledge of your field and other fields, giving your brain more possible associations and connections.
+Have wide knowledge of your field and other fields, giving your brain more possible associations and connections.

-She would never have this chance again.
 With age comes conservatism and the need for comfort.

 The work elicited extremes of reaction, a sign of its power.

-For Champollion, it was the opposite.
-He was fueled by a genuine hunger to understand the origins of mankind, and by a deep love of ancient Egyptian culture.
 He wanted to get at the truth, not gain fame.
 Because he saw the translation of the Rosetta stone as his Life’s Task, he was willing to devote twenty or more years to the job, or whatever it took to solve the riddle.
 He did not attack the problem from the outside and with formulas, but rather went through a rigorous apprenticeship in ancient languages and Coptic.

 To imagine that something can be intellectual and sensual, pleasurable and painful, real and unreal, good and bad, masculine and feminine is too chaotic and disturbing for us.
 Life, however, is more fluid and complex; our desires and experiences do not fit neatly into these tidy categories.

 Haunted by the sense that he would not live long, he would have to hurry this process and do all that he could to develop his writing powers.
-Despite his propensity for being alone, he was incredibly sociable and a real charmer.
-He knew how to flatter and ingratiate himself.

 The reasoning of Masters is guided by intuition; their intuition springs from intense rational focus.
 The two are fused.